 A user experience designer will take the time to do usability checks on the app, either through user tests or design evaluations.
 This means you can find out what doesn't work before the developers start building it: try several designs without wasting resources and correct issues before they even appear.
 The ability of a designer to quickly iterate on prototypes means that you can make development decisions faster and have the confidence that you're building the right app to begin with.
 You don't have to wait until your ship date has passed to correct problems.

 Build it Once

 My dad used to say, "Measure twice, cut once".
 Measuring something twice costs very little compared to cutting it wrong and having to start over.
 When the designs are done (and done right), the developers can go straight to building the front-end without second-guessing.
 At this point, there isn't even much discussion.
 They have the designs, documented interactions, and a working prototype.
 All they have to do is make it work.
 The developers can plan their codebase right from the beginning.
 No more writing code, only to realize it should have been organized differently.
 Better-organized code has fewer bugs and is more maintainable.

 Get a Designer

-When you fail to do the design up-front, developers will build an application based on their own intuition or the direction of the team or project manager.
-Those people will probably have some good ideas and the application will get done, but it will be more costly and time consuming than it needs to be and result in an application that’s more difficult to use.
+When you fail to consider the experience design of your product up-front, developers will build an application based on their own intuition or the direction of the team or project manager.
+Those people will probably have some good ideas and the application will get done, but it will be more costly and time-consuming than it needs to be and result in an application that’s more difficult to use.